-- 5. Using the data in table 9.2, adjust the fan speed settings to the values indicated in 9.2 - pressing the select button to confirm each change. - 6.
-Press and hold the 'back' button for 2-seconds to exit the 'Service' parameters menu. - 7.
-Carry out a combustion check as detailed in Section 6.12 - using the LPG values as indicated in table 9.2 above.
+- 4. Use the 'back' button to return to the 'TECHNICAL' menu and select 'COMBUSTION MONITORING'. - 5.
+Using the data in section 9.2, adjust the fan speed settings to the values indicated in section 9.2 pressing the select button to confirm each change. - Press and hold the 'back' button for 2-seconds to exit the 'Service' parameters menu. - 7.
+Carry out a combustion check as detailed in section 6.12 using the LPG values as indicated in section 9.2 above.

-The appliance gas valve is factory set and therefore nonadjustable.
+NOTE: the appliance gas valve is factory set and therefore non-adjustable.
 Do not attempt to adjust or interfere with the settings of the gas valve, as to do so, will cause the appliance to malfunction and may lead to serious damage.